 If you’re on the lookout for the best workout shoes, you shouldn’t be surprised to stumble upon Under Armour.
 The British sportswear brand has one of the most extensive collections of workout shoe offerings you’ve ever seen, from the HOVR range right through to the TriBase and Charged collections.
 And that’s not counting its dedicated running shoe lineup and older, discounted lines.
 The list is endless!

 This means it’s not always easy to know which of Under Armour’s workout shoes are catered best to your needs.
-But if you’re looking for a trainer that can give you the support you need across most types of workouts, you’re looking at the brand’s HOVR Apex range, consistently one of our Best Cross Training Shoes.
+But if you’re looking for a trainer that can give you the support you need across most types of workouts, you’re looking at the brand’s HOVR Apex range, consistently one of the best cross training shoes.

 But the question is: do these features translate well in terms of real-life experience?
 This is exactly what our HOVR Apex 3 review will attempt to find out.